-One area that we are currently investigating is the scalability of the different security schemes.
+We are currently building a large-scale file system using object-based storage devices that use the security system described in this paper.
+Using this testbed, we are investigating the scalability of the different security schemes.
 Schemes 1 and 2 are slow in part because the clients must generate a signature.
 With one client and one server, this reduces performance.
 However, with many relatively low-bandwidth clients, the overhead of generating signatures is distributed to many machines.
 In such a system, even a relatively slow CPU on a SNAD server can handle several clients simultaneously.

-The performance of SNAD is quite good; it can provide strong security and authentication for a penalty of between 1% and 20%, depending on workload.
-This overhead can be reduced further by placing special-purpose encryption hardware on CPUs, making it possible to do cryptographic operations considerably faster than the general purpose processors used in this study.
-If this is done, SNAD with Scheme 1 security would be feasible.
+The performance of SNAD is quite good: it can provide strong security and authentication for a penalty of between 1% and 20%, depending on workload.
+This overhead can be reduced further by placing specialpurpose encryption hardware on CPUs, making it possible to do cryptographic operations considerably faster than the general purpose processors used in this study.
+If this is done, SNAD with the stronger Scheme 1 security would be feasible.